 – Did you learn how to set stronger boundaries, or to embark on a quest for more self-love?

 Most often we grow through pain.
-We grow when we decide that “enough is enough” and leave toxic relationships, or treat our bodies like the temples they are and change our diets after a chronic illness that maybe came as a “wake-up call”.
+We grow when we decide that “enough is enough”.
+When we leave toxic relationships, or treat our bodies like the temples they are.
+We change our diets after a chronic illness that maybe came as a “wake-up call”.

 Once we reflect on what happened and what our lessons were, and whether we are any further on our self-development journey because of what happened to us, we realise that nothing happens TO us.
 But that everything happens FOR us.

-And how beautiful, special and divine is that?
-We can use our darkest moments to enlighten other people’s path who might not know there is a light at the end of their tunnel, yet alone how to get there.
+And how beautiful, special, and divine is that?
+We can use our darkest moments to enlighten other people’s paths who might not know there is a light at the end of their tunnel.
+Let alone how to get there.
 We’ve been there, we know how to heal, how to get out of our tunnel of pain, and most importantly, we are now soldiers of love, leading the way for others to follow.